 2. HDD Regenerator:

 For Windows users, GetDataBack Simple is one of the finest HDD recovery software on the market.
 It can run on almost every platform from XP to the latest release and supports FAT and NTFS file systems.
 The application provides an intuitive interface where you’ll be able to get started with just a few clicks.
-Apart from HDDs, it also supports SSDs, flash cards and USB sticks.
+Apart from HDDs, it also supports SSDs, flashcards and USB sticks.
 GetDataBack can be used as a live CD to recover data when your system drive crashes.
-The software is priced at $79 and includes licenses for the file system specific FAT and NTFS versions as well.
+The software is priced at $79 and includes licenses for the file system-specific FAT and NTFS versions as well.
 There’s also a free demo available so that you can evaluate its capabilities before spending anything.

 Like SpinRite, Ontrack Easy Recovery offers a comprehensive roster of tools for data recovery.
-It comes in multiple versions such as Home, Pro and Enterprise, each designed with a specific set of capabilities.
-The UI is designed to make the entire process convenient and you’ll be able to retrieve data that’s damaged, deleted or even erased as result of a format.
+It comes in multiple versions such as Home, Pro, and Enterprise, each designed with a specific set of capabilities.
+The UI is designed to make the entire process convenient and you’ll be able to retrieve data that are damaged, deleted or even erased as result of a format.
 Ontrack Easy Recovery can be downloaded for Windows and Mac systems.
 Prices start at $79 and go up to $499 for the Enterprise edition, while a free trial version can also be acquired.